 10. Politics – I think gay male couples are just simply more affected by politics, changes in laws, and changes in society than straight couples are.
 We hear in the news almost every day something that could potentially change our legal status, and straight couples don’t tend to be affected by laws almost daily like that.
 Every state that legally embraces marriage equality affects gay couples in that state, and even with ramifications outside that state.
 When we watch the evening news, or read news outlets online, they are talking about LGBT people and our rights almost daily, even though we are numerically a minority in society.
 Most straight couples do not wake up every day to the news of some idiot Republican politician or religious conservative (usually “Christian”) pundit calling them vile names and advocating for their legal and social demise, and we do.
 That just puts an extra stress on the day, in addition to the fact that the Internet service provider is down or that the cat just threw up grass on the carpet.
 I have found that gay male relationships need to identify other couples (gay or straight, but particularly other gay male couples) who can be part of their “collective support system” in the face of such negative and seemingly ubiquitous hate rhetoric.
 Gay male couples tend to be more politically aware, and even more politically active (attending protests, writing letters, attending fundraisers, observing boycotts, making donations) than straight couples, because their rights and existence are challenged every day these days with a certain urgency and immediacy that straight couples are generally spared.
 I always say, with all the stressors on gay male relationships, from gay community dating and sexual “drama” and all the political “culture wars” going on, nationally and globally, it’s a wonder gay male relationships form in the first place, let alone endure, and happily.

 However, gay men’s relationships form, and endure, happily — often without my help at all.
 But when they need my help, I’m here to serve.
-I’ve been doing this for over 20 years, and it is my honor and privilege.
+I’ve been doing this for over 20 [note: in 2019, over 27 years) years, and it is my honor and privilege.
 I’m not going anywhere soon, and it would be my pleasure to help you.

 What is your experience with these 10 items?
 Your comments and feedback are welcome.